Volkswagen Passat (North America and China): China (2019)

 Revealed on October 12, 2018 by SAIC Volkswagen, the Chinese market 2019 Passat replaces the Passat NMS in China.
 Despite the high resemblance between the Chinese and North American Passats, they are completely different models based on different platforms.
 The Chinese market 2019 Passat is built on the newer Volkswagen Group MQB platform together with third generation Magotan, which is a long-wheelbase version of the European B8 Passat.
 Trim levels are known as the 280 TSI, 330 TSI and 380 TSI.
 280 TSI models receive the 1.4-liter EA211 engine, while 330 TSI and 380 TSI models receive the 2.0-liter EA888 engine.
 All models are available with 7-speed DSG gearbox as standard.

 GTE

 The Passat PHEV GTE in China was launched in October 2018 and boasts an overall combined range of up to 1043 km.
 In pure electric mode, it has a maximum range of up to 63 km and a top speed of 130 km/h.

 2022 model year facelift

-For the 2022 model year, the Passat built by Shanghai Volkswagen is giving the Passat a facelift in the Chinese market.
+For the 2022 model year, the Passat received a refresh in the Chinese market.
 The updated model gets a restyled chrome front grille with honeycomb-shaped chrome inserts, along with updated LED headlights and a cleaner front bumper design.
 As for the rear, the updated design features a full-width light bar.